janarbo/meal-ting-pot/journals/ted_hwang.md

 We ended up working individually to work on our backend endpoints.
 I completed the create, update, and delete endpoint for the cart_item table.
 Additionally, I created a get endpoint for shopping cart to include the cart_item table and menu_item table.
 I had trouble figuring out how to join the tables together but eventually got the output I wanted in beekeeper studio.

 #### (Wednesday) 4/5/2023
+We made a few revisions to our database schema for our user story.
+For instance, a chef was supposed to be able to delete a menu item from their list, however, it was used as a foreign key in the orders table.
+Therefore, if a customer created an order with that menu item, the chef was unable to delete the menu item.
+To resolve this, we added a status property to menu item which is a boolean.
+The chef can set it to false to "delete" (hide the item from customers and the chef).
+Perhaps MongoDb would have been a better implementation because there are no foreign key constraints.

+Afterwards, we worked individually to continue our backend endpoints.
+I revised the GET endpoint for our orders table to include further details from other tables like the name, price, quantity, and photo of each cart item in the shopping cart.
+Additionally, revise the UPDATE endpoint to only take in the status input from the user.
+After an order is created, users should not be able to change the shopping cart id, total price, or order date in the order instance.

 #### (Thursday) 4/6/2023